 Major-General George W. Symes, CB, MC & barA great, imposing figure of a man, George Symes (12 Jan 1896—16 Aug 1980) won a battlefield commission during World War I at only 18 years of age.
 Thrown into the thick of combat, he soon carved a reputation for heroism.
 On one occasion he single-handedly captured 20 Germans during a sortie towards an enemy communications trench, and acts such as these twice won him the Military Cross (MC).
 Unlike a generation of young men, Symes was fortunate enough to survive the war and although a bright military future awaited the young veteran, his career was destined to suffer repeated hurdles as the years passed.

-When Lentaigne was chosen over him, Symes was furious, and in his great disappointment went to see General Sir George Giffard (his superior and the chief of the 11th Army Group).
-Betraying his great anguish at the decision to appoint Lentaigne leader of the Chindits, Symes would later record in his diary that “I didn’t like the way it was done, there was a lot of evasive action and I told Giffard so.”
-Symes even lodged a formal protest to the Chief of the Imperial General Staff Field Marshal Alan Brooke which did little good.
+When Lentaigne was chosen over him, Symes was furious, and in his great disappointment, went to see General Sir George Giffard (his superior and the chief of the 11th Army Group).
+Betraying his great anguish at the decision to appoint Lentaigne leader of the Chindits, Symes would later record in his diary that, “I didn’t like the way it was done, there was a lot of evasive action and I told Giffard so.”
+Symes even lodged a formal protest with the Chief of the Imperial General Staff Field Marshal Alan Brooke — which did little good.
 Ultimately convinced that the decision betrayed an official lack of confidence in him, Symes tendered his resignation in April.
-It was drastic move.
-Being 47 years old, Symes had in essence concluded his front-line career.
+It was a drastic move.
+Being 47 years old, Symes had in essence, concluded his front-line career.

-Given deputy command over rear-echelon, Line of Communications troops in the 21st Army Group, Symes moved with the army during its campaign in Western Europe until 1945 — when he was returned to Burma to command other communications troops while the rest of the 14th Army conducted its victorious advance towards Rangoon.
-All these second-line duties (loyally performed) resulted in him being made a Companion of the Order of Bath (CB) and another string of administrative posts followed after the war until 1949 when Symes finally left the army.
+Given deputy command over rear-echelon, Line of Communications troops in 21st Army Group, Symes moved with this formation during its campaign in Western Europe until 1945 — when he returned to Burma to command other communications troops while the rest of the 14th Army conducted its victorious advance towards Rangoon.
+All these second-line duties (loyally performed) resulted in him being made a Companion of the Order of Bath (CB).
+Another string of administrative posts followed after the war until 1949 when Symes finally left the army.

 Moving from rain-drenched England to Australia, Symes and his wife settled in Adelaide, where he remained for the rest of his life.
 He passed away on 26 August 1980 at Adelaide’s St. Andrew’s Presbyterian Hospital.
 Although married twice, he left behind no children.